Frustrated-Programmer/WebcomicDiscordPoster/readme.md

  - `owners` An array of Discord User IDs.
 (These are users who can run the eval command)
  - `channelID` An ID to the channel that the bot will post the picture to.
  - `debugging` A boolean.
 Changes whether the bot logs what it's doing or not.
- - `latestComic` The date of the latest comic.
-The bot updates this to prevent posting the same comic twice in case a comic isn't posted during it's update period.
  - `useEmailHandler` Whether or not to try to send an email whenever the bot errors or something bad happens.
  - `host`,`port`,`sender`,`reciever`, `auth.user`, & `auth.pass` are only required if `useEmailHandler` is set to true.
 If so, Further instructions are supplied later.
  - `websiteHandlerData` can be whatever you need.
 It gets passed in to the websiteHandler for your customization, and is saved with every comic posted